AdmiralCurtiss/SenPatcher/README.md

 - Hit the big 'Patch!' button at the bottom.
 - Run the game as usual.

 You can verify that SenPatcher is running correctly by checking the lower-right corner of the title screen.
-If SenPatcher is successfully running, it will display its version information as well as information about loaded mods next to the game's version string.
+If SenPatcher is successfully running, it will display its version information as well as information about loaded mods next to the game's version.
+In Tokyo Xanadu, you have to highlight the Quit option on the title screen to see this description.

 To uninstall, launch SenPatcherGui.exe again, click 'Patch game' for the relevant game, and use the 'Remove Patches / Restore Original' button at the top.